Off Center Fed (OCF) Dipole Antennas

 Indeed, the biggest challenge we have in understanding these antennas is disregarding what we thought we already knew about them.

-Although "OCF" is the more accurate term for these antennas,
+Although "OCFD" is the more accurate term for these antennas,

 I like the name "WINDOM" much better

-and use it enterchangably throughout my writings on OCF antennas.
+and sometimes use it interchangably in my writings on OCFD antennas . . .

 WHAT IS AN OFF-CENTER-FED DIPOLE ?